Breadcrumb

 Grantees should reach out to their Project Officer (PO) to request a list of redesigned DGIS form assignments.

-Yes, this training video describes the new measures.
-Grantees should also look for more communications in the coming months, via the MCHB Partners in Progress biweekly newsletter, emails from their PO, and the MCHB DGIS website.
+Grantees should look for more communications in the coming months, via the MCHB Partners in Progress newsletter, emails from their project officer, and the MCHB DGIS website.